bdeckard92/dupUT/01-Class-Content/09-NodeJS/01-Activities/05-Destructuring-Assignment/README.md

 ## Acceptance Criteria

-* It's done when I have destructured the objects to pull out the data that is logged in the console.
+* It is done when I have destructured the objects to pull out the data that is logged in the console.

-* It's done when I have destructured the array to pull out the data that is logged in the console.
+* It is done when I have destructured the array to pull out the data that is logged in the console.

-* It's done when I have run `node index.js` after destructuring to confirm the values logged in the console.
+* It is done when I have run `node index.js` after destructuring to confirm the values logged in the console.

 ## 📝 Notes